IntegrationMatters/njams-toolbox/README.md

 # nJAMS toolbox
 This repository contains tools that can help you with the daily use of nJAMS.
-Let us know if you have any issues using them, there is always space for improvement.
+Let us know if you have any issues using them or some other good ideas, there is always space for improvement.
 Feel free to fork.

 * **findDomainObjects**